Coherence restoring in communication line via controlled interaction with environment: Conclusions

 State-restoring protocols is a method of quantum information transfer that harmonize with the state-transfer and state-creation protocols.
 The quality of this method is characterized by the absolute values of scaling parameters (or $\lambda$-parameters) that shrink the absolute values of the transferred elements of the density matrix.
 It is important that $\lambda$-parameters do not depend on the particular quantum state to be transferred and are defined only by the interaction Hamiltonian (or Lindbladian) and time instant for state registration, thus revealing their universality.

 The state restoring protocol proposed in this paper uses a special time-dependent interaction with the environment thus replacing the restoring unitary transformation of the extended receiver that was originally used in state-restoring protocols \cite{FZ_2017,BFZ_Arch2018,Z_2018,FPZ_2021,BFLP_2022}.
-Although the $\lambda$-parameters are not large by absolute value for this type of restoring, the environment control might be combined with, for instance, the control by the local magnetic field \cite{FPZ_2024} and thus expand the freedom in choice of control parameters.
+Although the $\lambda$-parameters are not large by absolute value for this type of restoring, the environment control might be combined with, for instance, the control by the local magnetic field \cite{FPZ_2024} and thus expand the freedom in choice of control parameters. { In addition, the absolute values of the $\lambda$-parameters can be increased using any special tool increasing the fidelity of state transfer, for instance, the week end-bonds \cite{GKMT,ABCVV,Z_2018}.
+However, even the absolute value $\sim 0.1$ obtainable in this paper can be acceptable, for instance, in the measurement based algorithm for the perfect state transfer \cite{FWZ_arxive2025}.}

 We also show the possibility to set all the $\lambda$-parameters equal to each other in restoring the 1-order coherence matrix, thus arranging the uniform compression of the transferred matrix elements.
 Although this step reduces the absolute value of $\lambda$-parameters in average, this kind of deformation of the sender initial state is valuable in the further development of the state-restoring protocols promoting the approach to the perfect state transfer.